And, what is required to move us towards a pluralistic commons—a space that might hold our multitudes and their potentials towards shared futures

 Residency Support:

 The season will culminate in a juried fiction writing contest, inviting writers and creatives to submit short stories around the theme of “Speculating on Plurality.”
 With the breakneck pace of new technologies developing and their near compulsory integration into our lives, these new modalities are mediating our relationships with ourselves, with each other, and the world around us.
 Algorithms and their data feel as influential as geography in determining what and how we experience the world.
 We invite writers to explore the potentialities of the human/tech relationship in the near and far futures.
 Submissions will be read and reviewed by an alumni committee and the Eyebeam staff.
-Winners will be invited to read their submissions in an evening program in June 2026.
+Winners will be invited to read their submissions in an evening program in the late Fall of 2026.
 A selection of submissions will be published in Feed, our content channel featuring a continuous selection of artist interviews, essays, and criticism, and designed, printed, and distributed as a zine.

 The new season is a return for Eyebeam and offers artists and our communities platforms to think critically and share ideas, focused time and resources for creation, and a dynamic, evolving space for play, risk taking, and connection.
 The series will also give a special focus to bringing voices across generations, media, mediums, and experiences together.